 Mindfulness is the art of being in the moment, in the here and now.
 Training mindfulness is a pathway to creating more intensity and awareness in life.
-The greater your ability to direct your attention, the better you will get at distancing yourself from distracting thoughts that keep recirculating in your head.
+The greater your ability to direct your attention, the better you will get at distancing yourself from distracting thoughts that keep circulating in your head.
 You will find it easier to concentrate, easier to relax.
 Your mind will settle down.

 Some of the main effects of mindfulness training are:

-- greater awareness of and insight into your thought patterns, responses, actions, emotions, and moods (and an ability to choose to handle these differently when you need to)
+- greater awareness of and insight into your thought patterns, responses, actions, emotions, and moods and an ability to choose to handle these differently when you need to

-- the ability to step back from your problems
+- the ability to step back from your problems and gain another perspective

-Aside from that, mindfulness training often also produces the following effects:
+Furthermore, the mindfulness training often also produces the following effects:

-Better ability to:
+A greater ability to:

 - deal with stressful events or times when things aren’t going the way you want them to go

-- concentrate (more focus and less fretting)
+- concentrate so that you can focus more and worry less

-- set boundaries (greater awareness)
+- set boundaries because of greater awareness

-A reduction in:
+A decrease in:

 - sleep problems and general fatigue